Spanish ship Nuestra Señora de la Encarnación y Desengaño

 Nuestra Señora de la Encarnación y Desengaño, nicknamed Desengaño, was a Manila galleon which plied the trade routes between the Viceroyalty of New Spain and the Spanish Philippines.
 The ship was captured on 22 December 1709 by a British privateering expedition led by Woodes Rogers and renamed Bachelor.

 Commission and construction

-The name Nuestra Señora de la Encarnación y Desengaño translates to "Our Lady of the Incarnation and Disappointment", in reference to Mary and the birth and death of Jesus.
+The name Nuestra Señora de la Encarnación y Desengaño translates to "Our Lady of the Incarnation and Heartbreak", in reference to Mary and the birth and death of Jesus.

-Desengaño was likely commissioned sometime in the mid 1600s, although the exact date is unknown.
+Desengaño was likely commissioned sometime in the mid-1600s, although the exact date is unknown.

 Service record

 The ship sailed the route between Acapulco de Juárez, Mexico, and Manila, Philippines, transporting treasure, troops, people, supplies and trade goods between Spain's North American and Asian possessions.